 How do I know if my purchase dispute is worth pursuing legally?

-Consider the financial value at stake, whether laws were violated, and if you have documentation.
+Consider the financial value at stake, whether laws were violated, and whether you have documentation.
 Any dispute involving more or deliberate deception usually warrants at least a legal consultation.

 What documentation should I gather before meeting with an attorney?

-Collect purchase receipts, warranties, all communications with the seller, photos of defects, repair estimates, and any witnesses’ contact information.
+Collect purchase receipts, warranties, all communications with the merchant, photos of defects, repair estimates, and any witnesses’ contact information.
 More documentation strengthens your position considerably.

 Can I recover my legal fees if I win my case?

 It depends on your state laws and the specific violation.
-Some consumer protection statutes include provisions for attorney fees, while others don’t.
+Some Customer protection statutes include provisions for attorney fees, while others don’t.
 Ask your lawyer about this possibility during your initial consultation.